Lansharkza/jtech-grid-control/README.md

    `ws://YOUR_HOST:9081/` (the trailing slash matters) and set the charge point ID.
-4. Edit `data/config.env` (created on first start) to set your hostname, tariff, and charger ID, then restart.
+4. Edit `data/config.env` (created on first start) to set your hostname, tariff, and charger ID, Username, PAssword  then restart.

-No hardware yet?
-Run the simulator: `python simulator.py --id EVC121 --plugged`.
+If you want to test firts, run the simulator: `python simulator.py --id EVC121 --plugged`.

 ## Configuration